vzctl/RationalReads/README.md

 34. Add alt text to search results (from searchForm, not filterForm)
 35. Mention that a user must be logged in to add a work before they click the add button (so they don't waste time)
 36. Add average_rating column to works table (to avoid having to re-calc average all the time)
+37. Don't send index data when user isn't logged in on recommendations page

 # Features to add
 1. Filter out comments functionality